M2Team/NanaGet/ReadMe.md

 - Currently based on aria2. (https://github.com/aria2/aria2#features)
 - Multi-language Support: English and Simplified Chinese.
 - Packaging with MSIX for modern deployment experience.
+- Modernize the UI with XAML Islands with dark and light mode support.
+(Dynamic dark and light mode switching is supported for Windows 11 and later.)
+- Full High DPI and partial Accessibility support.

 ## System Requirements